-The decrease in Short-term debt and current maturities of long-term debt was primarily due to the repayment during the year of the USD 600 million Notes and the CHF 500 million Bonds offset partially by the reclassification to short-term debt of the USD 500 million and AUD 400 million Notes, both due in 2017.
+The decrease in Short-term debt and current maturities of long-term debt was primarily due to the repayment at maturity of both the USD 500 million and AUD 400 million bonds partially offset by increases in the U.S. commercial paper program of \$202 million and the reclassification to short-term debt of \$391 million, mainly from the CHF 350 million bond.